tlamedia/gtm-kit/readme.txt

 GTM Kit checks one of your own pages once a day, the way a visitor receives it, and tells you when nothing on your site is loading your container, or when your pages load tracking twice.
 Where it recognises the plugin or tool adding the second copy, it names it.

-Two checks in WordPress's own Site Health screen report whether your container is set up and reaching your pages, and whether consent is configured.
+WordPress's own Site Health screen reports on GTM Kit directly: whether your container is set up and reaching your pages, whether consent is configured, whether GTM Kit's settings can be saved at all, and, if you serve the Google tag from your own domain, whether that is still working.
 A GTM Kit section on the Info tab lists your whole configuration on one screen and copies it into a support request with one click.

 On sites WordPress reports as staging, development or local, GTM Kit leaves the container out, so test traffic never reaches your live analytics.
 The data layer is still built there, and a setting loads the container anyway when you are measuring a test site on purpose.